 Just like any creature — insect and mammal alike — termites crave to create and thrive in an environment that best suits their ability to flourish and grow their colonies.
 And, termites are not going anywhere as they’ve been molding and adapting to their environments over a timespan of 250 million years!
 With over 2,600 known species of termites existing on every continent, termites love the tropic and subtropic areas, but can survive in other climates as well.
 In the symbiosis and the part they play in on our planet, termites are crucial for decomposition of plant matter, but when they’re close to human populations, they’re extremely destructive to homes and buildings.

-In Scottsdale, the truth of the matter is we have a termite population, thus termite control is our specialty!
+In Arizona, the truth of the matter is we have a termite population, thus termite control is our specialty!
 With over 18 years working in termite protection across the state of Arizona, we offer highly skilled and trained termite specialists that can address your termite issues with our unmatched experience and fair prices.
 Follow along in today’s post as we uncover the ideal living conditions for termites.

 What Climate Do Termites Love?